 The following timeline will be updated as the protocol development process unfolds.

 |Reserve staff begins to draft protocol||November 2021|

-Funding support for the development of the U.S. and Canada Biochar Protocol, market analysis, and pilot projects is provided by a Wood Innovations Grant from the USDA Forest Service and a Forest Health Grant from CAL FIRE.
+Partial funding support for the development of the U.S. and Canada Biochar Protocol, market analysis, and pilot projects was provided by a Wood Innovations Grant from the USDA Forest Service and a Forest Health Grant from CAL FIRE.

 This project was funded in part by the U.S. Forest Service Wood Innovations Program.

 In accordance with Federal law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, disability, and reprisal or retaliation for prior civil rights activity.

 Please contact the Reserve with questions or comments.